 - Designing effective discussions, tasks and ICT activities – the structure of your technology learning activities can have an impact on the value of assessment gained.

-You can learn more about these formative assessment strategies here.
+You can learn more about these examples of assessment for learning in early childhood here.

 Learn more about Optimising Technology in Early Childhood Education